11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 6. World Sources of Increased Water Vapor

-Irrigation, industrialization, and, increasing population have been causing the rise in atmospheric WV above that from feedback due to liquid water temperature increase.
+IIrrigation, industrialization, and, increasing population have been contributing (later found to be insignificant) to the rise in atmospheric WV above that due to liquid water temperature increase.
 A survey of available on-line literature provides direct and indirect quantification of significant global sources of the extra increase.

 Transportation fuel, linearly interpolated to 2017, amounts to 113E15 BTU/y [6].
 Energy content of a typical liquid fuel is 115,000 BTU/gal [7].
 Liquid fuels weigh about 6.073 lb/gal = 2.75 kg/gal.
 Therefore transportation fuels amount to